chariotsofiron/assemulator/docs/assembler.md

 .endm
         ends a macro definition

+.if     <expr>
+        If the expression is true, the following code is assembled until .endif is reached. .else can be used to specify code to assemble if the expression is false.

 .include <file>
-        Includes the contents of <file> at the current position in the assembly file
+        Includes the contents of <file> at the current position in the assembly file.
+If label is present, all labels in
-        If label is present, all labels in <file> are prefixed by it
+        <file> are prefixed with it

+.fill
+        Not implemented - what data size to use?
 ```